-"Speech Recognition" and "Voice Recognition" are for all intents and purposes the same thing and either phrase can be used to describe the technology.
+"Speech Recognition", "Voice Recognition" and speech-to-text are for all intents and purposes the same thing and either phrase can be used to describe the technology.

 Highly accurate voice recognition for individuals is only possible now because of recent advances in software and computer technology.
 If you have been finding that you are too busy to write important documents and don’t have the support staff to take dictation from you, it’s likely that you have considered using voice recognition.